How to Manage Your Indoor Garden’s Dark Cycle

 More Help for Your Indoor Hydroponic Garden

 If you’re looking for more ideas and advice on setting up and operating your hydroponic garden, then check out the Safer® Brand community on Facebook.
 We offer hydro-friendly advice and OMRI Listed® pest control options along with our line of liquid and granular nutrients.
-To get a special deal on your first order, subscribe to the Safer® Brand E-Newsletter, which offers money-saving coupon codes and links to helpful gardening articles.
+To get a special announcements from Safer® Brand, subscribe to our E-Newsletter, which also offers links to helpful gardening, lawn and household articles.